presicion25/osTicket-Installation/README.md

 <br />
 <br />

 Step 8.
-Open IIS as an Admin and register PHP
+Open IIS as an Admin, register PHP, then restart the server

 <p align="center">